StefanBuchman/aws-appsync-chat-workshop/README.md

 - [Install JQ](https://stedolan.github.io/jq/) `(OSx - brew install jq or Windows - chocolatey install jq)`
 - If using Windows, you'll need the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

-### Back End Setup

-Note: This solution uses Amazon Lex.
-The service is only supported in us-east-1, us-west-2 and eu-west-1.
-We recommending launching this entire solution in one of these regions.
+### Region Selection

+Please Note: If you wish to integrate the AI features as part of this workshop.
+It's recommended that you launch the entire solution in one of these regions:

+* us-east-1
+* us-west-1
+* eu-west-1

+At the time of writing this workshop, Amazon Lex is only available in these regions.

+## Instructions - Launch a Serverless Chat Application with AWS Amplify

 1. First, clone this repository and navigate to the created folder: